 On the surface, Avira Phantom VPN looks like a worthy competitor in the industry.
 The company provides OpenVPN protocol as well as AES 256-bit encryption.
-Potential customers with more robust requirements also may appreciate the relatively solid ability to watch Netflix and to download torrents.
+Potential customers with more robust requirements also may appreciate the relatively solid ability to watch Netflix with errors and to download torrents.

->

-> Avira makes it possible for customers to connect multiple devices simultaneously.
+Avira makes it possible for customers to connect multiple devices simultaneously.
 There’s even a kill switch to sever a connection if the VPN becomes unavailable.

 However, users are bound to see a drastic reduction in data transfer rates whenever they turn on this VPN.
 This makes for a frustrating experience, regardless of what you’re doing online.
 Also, the bad news is the fact that Avira has their headquarters in Germany, so if you’re a fierce privacy advocate, this may not be the VPN for you.